liuyunxh666/gamhub-game-directory/docs/faq.md

 ---

-## Does GameHub collaborate with agencies or partners?
+## Does GamHub collaborate with agencies or partners?

 Yes.
-GameHub collaborates with agencies, game developers, and incubators.
+GamHub collaborates with agencies, game developers, and incubators.

 The platform includes an advertiser control system designed to support campaigns across multiple gaming platforms.
 If you represent an agency or development team, you are welcome to reach out.